"Online therapy provides clients with a convenient, flexible way to access care. Most of my online clients love it!"

-Julie & Emma provides online therapy (telehealth) secure video platform, provided your internet connection is adequate.
+Julie & Kat provide online therapy (telehealth) via a secure video platform, provided your internet connection is adequate.

 The video platform is simple to use, free and requires no downloads.
 On making an online therapy session, you are sent a link to your appointment.
 You click the link and you’re there.
 Easy!

-As long as you have a webcam and microphone on your computer or tablet, or mobile phone and somewhere private, you’re all set.
+As long as you have a camera and microphone on your computer, tablet, or mobile phone and somewhere private, you’re all set.

 Here’s some further information about Cliniko Telehealth Appointments

 1. Get ready: Schedule 10 minutes before your first session to review instructions from your therapist for how to access the video portal.
 Test it out to make sure it works before the session starts.